danielepagano/simple-go-load-balancer/rfd.md

 - A simple extension to this system can include configurable rate limits for each application the client has access to, which can be tailored to usage, application type (e.g. sockets VS HTTP connections), or licensing agreements.
-- Alternatively we could have bundled claims in the X509 certificate, but that makes system maintainability and certificate management more complex.
+- Alternatively we could have added scopes and claims in the X509 certificate, but for this simple application a static lookup will be sufficient.